All Episodes

 Not a word.

-Uh if they can, if they can squeeze it in with all of the video from Obama at Fort Hood today.
+They might make a show of it later tonight when they need ratings at nighttime, if they can squeeze it in with all of the video from Obama at Fort Hood today.

 For every thousand troops we send, that's costing us a billion dollars.

-Suddenly Obama is worried about money.
+Suddenly, Obama is worried about money.

-After 750 billion dollars in TARP money, after a one trillion dollar stimulus bill that's bombing out on top of 1.2 to 2 trillion dollars for his health care plan, and he says it's expensive to send more troops over there.
+He's worried about $50 measly billion dollars to win a war after $750 billion in TARP money after a $1 trillion stimulus bill that's bombing out on top of $1.2 to $2 trillion for his health care plan.

 It's a billion dollars for every thousand troops.